Wist9063/Watcher/README.md

 # Watcher

-Copyright (C) Cloud Development 2017-2020 - All Rights Reserved Unauthorized copying of any file in this repository, via any medium is strictly prohibited.
+Copyright (C) Cloud Development 2017-2020 - All Rights Reserved<br>
+Unauthorized copying of any file in this repository, via any medium is strictly prohibited.
 Proprietary and confidential.